Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Evaluation

 \textbf{Datasets.} We randomly sample 1,000 samples from each of three datasets for evaluation, corresponding to different multimodal tasks: image captioning on Flickr30k~\cite{young2014image} using the prompt ``Describe the image in one sentence'', image classification on CIFAR-10~\cite{krizhevsky2009learning} using the prompt in \Cref{sec:additional_setup}, and visual question answering (VQA) on the TextVQA validation set~\cite{singh2019towards}.
 Diverse datasets cover both object-centric recognition and text-based reasoning scenarios.

-\textbf{Metrics.} We use ASR to quantify attack effectiveness across all tasks, though the computation method varies depending on the task nature.
-For classification and VQA tasks, ASR is computed as the proportion of adversarial samples that induce incorrect model predictions compared to clean samples.
-For the captioning task, since there is no ground-truth "correct/incorrect" prediction, we use an \textit{LVLM-as-a-Judge} approach (see \Cref{sec:evaluation_setup}).
-Additionally, following~\cite{zhaoEvaluatingAdversarialRobustness2023, wangBreakVisualPerception2024}, we report CLIP similarity for the captioning task to assess the alignment between adversarially generated text $y_{\text{adv}}$ and the clean image $I$.
-Lower CLIP similarity values and higher ASR both indicate stronger attacks.
+\textbf{Metrics.} We use attack success rate (ASR) to quantify attack effectiveness across all tasks, though the computation method varies depending on the task nature.
+For classification and VQA, ASR is the fraction of adversarial samples that change a correct clean prediction into an incorrect one.
+For captioning, where no ground-truth ``correct/incorrect'' label is available, we follow~\cite{xieChainAttackRobustness2025} and use an \textit{LVLM-as-a-Judge} protocol to assess attack success (see Appendix~\ref{sec:additional_setup}).
+Following~\cite{zhaoEvaluatingAdversarialRobustness2023, wangBreakVisualPerception2024}, we also report CLIP similarity between the adversarially generated text $y_{\text{adv}}$ and the clean image $I$ for captioning, where lower CLIP similarity and higher ASR indicate stronger attacks.

 \textbf{Baselines.} We compare our proposed \AttackName with four representative LVLM attacks~\cite{cuiRobustnessLargeMultimodal2024, schlarmannAdversarialRobustnessMultiModal2023, dongHowRobustGoogles2023, wangBreakVisualPerception2024}, as well as three transfer-based attacks originally designed for ViTs~\cite{wei2022towards, zhangTransferable2023}.
 Specifically, TGR~\cite{zhangTransferable2023} regularizes token gradients to reduce variance and concentrate perturbations on more transferable components, while PNA and PatchOut~\cite{wei2022towards} improve transferability by treating attention weights as constants and randomly masking patches during backpropagation.
 We adapt these transfer-based methods to the LVLM setting by integrating them into the framework of \citet{cuiRobustnessLargeMultimodal2024}.